 Linking his own experience of having to let go of a job opportunity in Baroda to his caste identity barring him from claiming shelter in the city, he moves on to describe a similar kind of pain of another individual from a marginalized community.

 Waiting for Visa is as much an autobiography as it is an intimate record of other members of the Dalit community, thus becoming more than a memoir of an individual.

-Besides highlighting discrimination, he also points out and shines light on acts of resistance.
-This speaks for Ambedkar’s goal to empower Dalits who shouldn’t be waiting for upper caste Hindus to rescue them from their atrocities.
+Besides highlighting discrimination, he also points out and shines a light on acts of resistance.
+This speaks for Ambedkar’s goal to empower Dalits who shouldn’t be waiting for upper-caste Hindus to rescue them from their atrocities.

 One of the most powerful examples is when Ambedkar led almost 10,000 Dalits during the Mahad Satyagraha and urged them to take up the fight for their right to drink clean water.
 Moving on, throughout his life, Ambedkar continued presenting ideas of reformation that focused on politicizing lower-caste individuals and women.

 While reading Waiting for Visa, it may seem that some of the incidents are exactly the same.
 Instead of being repetitive, it reinforces the atrocities in the mind of the reader, making it a timeless read to understand casteism in India.

 The book uncovers the continued struggle of transforming Hindu society.
 It not only challenges ongoing prejudices but also creates a dialogue, and even someone with a strong casteist way of life will be forced to question their beliefs.
 It’s not for nothing that it’s a prescribed reading at Columbia University!

 The title Waiting for Visa captures the essence of the book and paints Ambedkar’s anxiety and longing to get his identity ‘sanctioned’ by this ecosystem.